jcmartins/proposal/design/7-sensu-metric-format.md

 Some metric formats make it difficult (or impossible) to extract tags, particularly the Graphite plaintext format.

-For example, without understanding exactly what each Graphite metric name segment represents, the metric name (cpu_usage.user), and the tags (server01, us-west-1, cpu1) cannot be extracted confidently.
+For example, without understanding exactly what each Graphite metric path segment represents, the metric name (cpu_usage.user), and the tags (server01, us-west-1, cpu1) cannot be extracted confidently.

 ```
 us-west-1.server01.cpu1.cpu_usage.user 24.8 1512684071